kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 A two-year-old API can be better represented to an agent through a precise Skill than through thousands of mixed-version public examples.

-## This May Reduce the Historical Ecosystem Moat
+## This May Reduce the Historical Ecosystem Moat { #reduce-historical-ecosystem-moat }

 The competitive landscape changes subtly.